Pine Mountain Settlement School

 A Survey of Pine Mountain

-The Fu Liang Chang Whither Pine Mountain, a Survey of Pine Mountain, has been cited by many scholars as the pivotal tool that pushed the transition of Pine Mountain Settlement from a boarding school within a local community to a school that was a part of a maelstrom of rapidly shifting educational reform that was sweeping rural communities and the nation.
+The Fu Liang Chang Whither Pine Mountain?, a survey of Pine Mountain Settlement School, has been cited by many scholars as the pivotal tool that pushed the transition of Pine Mountain Settlement from a boarding school within a local community to a school that was part of a maelstrom of rapidly shifting educational and industrial reform sweeping rural communities across the nation.

-The brief eleven-page survey conducted in December of 1951, by Chang, an employee of Berea College, was made at the request of Dr. Francis S. Hutchins, President of Berea, and recently assigned President of the Pine Mountain Settlement School Board of Trustees.
+The brief eleven-page survey conducted in December of 1951, by Chang, an employee of Berea College, was made at the request of Dr. Francis S. Hutchins, President of Berea who was recently assigned President of the Pine Mountain Settlement School Board of Trustees.
 The study was necessitated by the dire financial situation of the boarding school brought about by the shift of educational programs within the geographic region and the evolving post-war economics.
-The rise of cooperative consolidated schools or, more commonly known as Community Schools were seen as new and promising educational models.
-Pine Mountain joined with the Harlan County School system in the adoption of the new consolidated school model.
+Cooperative and consolidated schools, more commonly known as Community Schools, were seen as new and promising educational models.
+In 1951 Pine Mountain joined with the Harlan County School system in the adoption of the new consolidated school model.
 The shared responsibility brought much-needed revenue to the settlement school from the Harlan County Board of Education and enabled continuing maintenance of the large infrastructure of the settlement.
-Teacher’s salaries, bus drivers and bus maintenance, as well as rental income for the classroom space significantly eased this difficult transition period of the School and ended the boarding school.
+Teacher’s salaries, bus drivers, and bus maintenance, as well as rental income for the classroom space paid through the Harlan County Board of Education, significantly eased this difficult transition period for the School.